Easy attention: A simple attention mechanism for temporal predictions with transformers: Interpretation of attention mechanism

-The SVD of the combination matrix between $\mathbf{y}_i\mathbf{y}_j$, {matrix product} of query and key, and the attention score nonlinearised by $\rm softmax$ are shown in Fig.~\ref{fig:Prediction Results}.
+{ The SVD of the transformed covariance factor matrix given by $\mathbf{y}_j\mathbf{y}_i^T$ as well as the product of the query and key matrices used to later compute the attention scores, together with the corresponding scores in $\boldsymbol{\alpha}$ are shown in Fig.~\ref{fig:Prediction Results}.
 Note that we only show the main diagonal elements of the $\boldsymbol{\alpha}$ matrix as these are the main contributors when computing the attention score.
-From the self-combination, one can observe that {the space spanned by the} left singular {vectors}, $\mathbf{u}$, has a somewhat cylindrical shape.
+From the transformed covariance factor matrix, one can observe that {the spanned space by the} left singular {vectors}, $\mathbf{u}$, exhibits an approximately cylindrical shape.
 However, the right singular vectors ${\boldsymbol{\phi}}$ exhibit a shape closer to that of a sphere.
-These shapes are connected with the unit circle, which is used to study unique sinusoidal functions.
-When analysing multiple waves with different phase shifts the unit circle is expected to grow in dimensions as the correlation matrix between input vectors increases.
-It can be claimed that as $r \rightarrow \infty $ for $\mathbf{Y} \in \mathbb{R}^{3 \times r} $, the sphere would become denser, creating a fully compact surface; where $r$ is the rank of the matrix.

-The eigenspaces for queries and keys, shown in Fig.~\ref{fig:qkt}, are observed to be fixed by rotations and translations of $\mathbf{W}_q^T\mathbf{W}_k$.
+These shapes are connected within the unit circle, which is used to study unique sinusoidal functions.
+When analyzing multiple waves with different phase shifts, the unit circle is expected to grow in dimensions as the transformed covariance factor matrix between input vectors increases.
+It can be claimed that as $r \rightarrow \infty $ for $\mathbf{Y} \in \mathbb{R}^{3 \times r} $; $r$ being the size of the time-delays, the sphere will become denser, creating a fully compact surface if and only if the new waves in Eq.~(\ref{matrix}) are linearly independent with the rest of input columns.
+The eigenspaces for queries and keys, shown in Fig.~\ref{fig:qkt}, are observed to be fixed by rotations and translations of $\mathbf{W}_Q\mathbf{W}_K ^T$.
 These orbits constitute the subspace of the real domain, where the inner product exists.
 However, after the space compression forced by the trace and {$\rm softmax$}, this subdomain is reduced to a scalar, which is shown in Fig.~\ref{fig:Evo} as a non-trivial space compression.
-One can interpret $\boldsymbol{\alpha}$ as the correlation between inputs of the transformer, such that {$\alpha_{i,j}\in[0,1], \forall i,j$}.
+One can interpret $\boldsymbol{\alpha}$ as the transformed covariance matrix between inputs of the transformer, such that {$\alpha_{i,j}\in[0,1], \forall i,j$},{} where $\alpha_{i,j}$ is defined as the scalar entry in row i, column j of the matrix $\mathbf{\alpha}$}.
 In fact, the $\rm{softmax}$ is a probability distribution over three different possible trajectories, each trajectory being an input vector.
 For instance, the second element in the first row of $\boldsymbol{\alpha}$ is expressed as: